syedhassaanahmed/syedhassaanahmed/README.md

 - deploy from main branch to prod from the very beginning of a project.
 - automate all the things that are worth automating.
 - know the importance of being able to tell what the system is doing, so they make sure it’s observable.
-- choose data storage solution according to the shape of data, types of queries, read/write patterns and performance requirements.
 - As managers/leads, if things go well, they give their team the credit.
 If things go sideways, they take the blame themselves.